 Although it is encouraged to report campus criminal activity directly to the TTPD or local law enforcement, in some instances members of the campus community may choose to file a report with a CSA.
 All CSAs will collect the required Clery Act statistical data.
-The "Campus Security Authority (Clery) Incident Report" form can be found online at the following link: https://cm.maxient.com/reportingform.php?TexasTechUnivHSCSS&layout\id=30
+The "Clery Incident Report for CSAs" can be found on the TTUHSC Clery Act Compliance website.